In DFIR we often talk about paths and filesystems. However, these are actually more complex than they appear at first glance.

-Path handling is fundamental to forensic analysis, as a large amount
+Path handling is fundamental to forensic analysis, as a large amount of relevant information is still kept on disk within a filesystem.

-filesystem.
-Superficially, We are all familiar with how paths work - a
+Superficially, we are all familiar with how paths work: a path is typically a

-path is typically a string that we can provide to some OS API (for
+string that we can provide to some OS API (for example the Windows

 or Linux open()

-facilitates interacting with a file or a directory on the filesystem.
+or a directory on the filesystem.

 Unfortunately, the structure of this string is often not well defined or consistent between operating systems!
-For example, on windows a path has the following characteristics:
+For example, on Windows a path has the following characteristics:

 C: